buildfail/scratch-profiling/README.md

 I am currently looking at the section "Controlling which mappings are written to the core dump" in https://man7.org/linux/man-pages/man5/core.5.html

 It says "By default, the following bits are set: 0, 1, 4", which would mean file backed storage wouldn't be written with the core dump.

+It seems using 'gcore -a' ignores these filter bits and captures all data, so I removed using the '-a' argument.

 # To Do